TeamRizu/outfox-wiki/content/user-guide/games/techno.md

 ## History:

 This mode was added in the 3.0.2, with the first mode being 8 panel.
 Like most modes from this period, there were not many theme items or specifics in scoring or timing windows at all.
+It was rendered almost unplayable due to the rapid code changes of the time, and was fixed in the side fork of 3.9.5 around spring 2004.

-In the development of SM 4.0, this mode was broken with the rapid changes brought into the game and was then fixed again by Team SSC in StepMania 5 Preview 4, restoring doubles and noteskin support.
+In the development of SM 4.0, this mode was broken with the rapid changes brought into the game and was then fixed again by Team SSC in StepMania 5 Preview 4 aroun 2010, restoring doubles and noteskin support.

+I have not added the fixes/tweaks done to this mode in the history that were added to the _OutFox_ codebase; though much was done to include the 9 panel support requested by a lot of the community.

+This mode can happily play most charts for _dance_ and _pump_ modes, as a lot of the chart styles were 'borrowed'.

 ### Introduced:

-#### 4 Sensor (L/U/R/D):
+#### 4 Panel (L/U/R/D):
  * StepMania v3.0.2 - ``(single4)`` (25 July 2004)
  * StepMania v3.0.2 - ``(versus4)`` (25 July 2004)
  * StepMania v3.0.2 - ``(double4)`` (25 July 2004)

-#### 5 Sensor (UL/UR/C/DR/DL)
+#### 5 Panel (UL/UR/C/DR/DL)
  * StepMania v3.0.2 - ``(single5)`` (25 July 2004)
  * StepMania v3.0.2 - ``(versus5)`` (25 July 2004)
  * StepMania v3.0.2 - ``(double5)`` (25 July 2004)

-#### 8 Sensor (L/UL/UR/U/DL/DR/R/D):
+#### 8 Panel (L/UL/UR/U/DL/DR/R/D):

 First Seen:
  * StepMania v3.0.2 - ``(single8)`` (3 September 2003)